 I grew up in the 80's and the telephone we used for over four decades was a simple rotary dial phone...
 Now, some may call me an idiot, but it took me over 40 years to realize that that "simple" mechanical mechanism (that mass produced and highly reliable piece of clockwork) has served humanity very well.
 As without it the telephone revolution (connecting the world through wires) would not have been possible.
 Simply because a telephone system, that requires an operator (as it did before the dial system was invented), would have it's practical limits and would therefore prevent further expansion of the telephone system.
 Because the dial mechanism contributed in the elimination of a human (the telephone operator) making the physical connections on request by the caller.
 The main importance of the dial mechanism is that it can be made relatively easy, cheap and reliable all due to it's "simple" concept and construction.
 Some very crucial factors because it had to be put into every possible telephone.
 Now I'm aware of the fact that much more components are required in order to build a global telephone network, but the dial mechanism (since it needed to be in every phone) was perhaps the most crucial one.

-The simplicity of a small wheel producing pulses and another system made from an electromagnet and wheel with switches without any active elements, very much appeals tome.
+any active elements, very much appeals tome.
 Especially today as electronics are everywhere and we almost seem to forget that you can do a lot without it.
 Reaching for an 555 or an Arduino is quickly done, but when you put your mind to it things can be solved differently and in a more old fashioned way which most of the times is much more fun to see it working.
 Because things that turn, move, make sounds, and allow you to physically tinker with, just fascinate me.
 Therefore you may say that this project is partially about KISS (not the band, I mean "Keep It Simple, Stupid") but mostly about making an ode to the dial mechanism.

 Although there are still plenty of phones with rotary dial mechanisms to be found, destroying an old phone to retrieve the mechanism and do something with it just doesn't feel good.
 So It breaks my heart when people destroy a perfectly fine old phone in order to realize their project.Therefore, as shown in the image below, I will never do such a terrible thing.
 The photo below was found on the internet and does not belong to me or any of my projects.
 But to be honest... (since I don't have an old rotary dial phone) that's easy for me to say as I'm not in the position to do so.
 And chances are that if I had such a phone, I most likely had taken the shortcut of "borrowing" the mechanism.Fortunately perhaps, because now the world has a more modern version of a the dial mechanism, a version anyone with access to a 3D printer should be able to build as you don't have to be a clock maker or search for obsolete or difficult parts.